Updated: Dec 20, 2021

 Archenemies did not do this.
 Archenemies was totally awesome and I wanted more Marissa Meyer when I finished.
 But there was none to be had.
 There will be none until next year.

 And so as I closed the book, I knew I would have to find something new to read.
 But as I looked at my bookshelves I saw nothing there that inspired me.
-Nothing there that could possibly have lived up to Marissa Meyer's latest book.
+Nothing there could possibly have lived up to Marissa Meyer's latest book.

 So in desperation, I turned to a friend who suggested Michael Vey.